 In February 2024, QT Imaging and LionBay Ventures ("LionBay") entered into a Settlement and Termination Agreement ("Termination Agreement").
 Pursuant to the terms of the Termination Agreement, QT Imaging terminated its Service Agreement with LionBay dated May 18, 2021 and the First Amendment of the Service Agreement dated September 9, 2021 (collectively as "Service Agreement").
 In exchange for the termination of the Service Agreement and the termination of options to purchase 17,000 shares of common stock with a strike price of \$8.50 per option that were issued as part of the Service Agreement, QT Imaging agreed to issue that number of shares that converted into 10,000 shares of the Company's common stock.
-The issuance of these shares resulted in an additional transaction expense of \$35,300 recorded as selling, general and administrative expense within the condensed consolidated statement of operations during the three months ended March 31, 2024.
+The issuance of these shares resulted in an additional transaction expense of \$35,300 recorded as selling, general and administrative expense within the condensed consolidated statement of operations and comprehensive loss during the nine months ended September 30, 2024.
+No transaction expense related to this agreement was recorded during the three months ended September 30, 2024.

 In February 2024, QT Imaging received \$500,000 in exchange for that number of shares that converted into 200,000 shares of the Company's common stock in accordance with the terms of the subscription agreement and Business Combination Agreement.
-The issuance of these shares resulted in an additional transaction expense of \$206,000 recorded as selling, general and administrative expense within the condensed consolidated statement of operations during the three months ended March 31, 2024.
+The issuance of these shares resulted in an additional transaction expense of \$206,000 recorded as selling, general and administrative expense within the condensed consolidated statement of operations and comprehensive loss during the nine months ended September 30, 2024.
+No transaction expense related to this agreement was recorded during the three months ended September 30, 2024.

-Pursuant to an amendment dated December 13, 2023, between QT Imaging and Exit Strategy Partners, LLC ("Advisor"), the Company agreed to pay for Advisor's services in exchange for that number of shares that converted into 250,000 shares of the Company's common stock and a total cash amount of \$225,000, of which \$125,000 was paid on the closing of the Business Combination on March 4, 2024 and the remaining \$100,000 is due on the first anniversary of the closing of the Business Combination, which is recorded in accrued expenses and other current liabilities within condensed consolidated balance sheet as of March 31, 2024.
-The total cash consideration and issuance of shares related to this amendment resulted in a transaction expense of \$1,107,500 recorded as selling, general and administrative expense within the condensed consolidated statement of operations during the three months ended March 31, 2024.
+Pursuant to an amendment dated December 13, 2023, between QT Imaging and Exit Strategy Partners, LLC ("Advisor"), the Company agreed to pay for Advisor's services in exchange for that number of shares that converted into 250,000 shares of the Company's common stock and a total cash amount of \$225,000, of which \$125,000 was paid on the closing of the Business Combination on March 4, 2024 and the remaining \$100,000 is due on the first anniversary of the closing of the Business Combination, which is recorded in accrued expenses and other current liabilities within the condensed consolidated balance sheet as of September 30, 2024.
+The total cash consideration and issuance of shares related to this amendment resulted in a transaction expense of \$1,107,500 recorded as selling, general and administrative expense within the condensed consolidated statement of operations and comprehensive loss during the nine months ended September 30, 2024.
+No transaction expense related to this agreement was recorded during the three months ended September 30, 2024.

 On March 4, 2024, as consideration for the September 2023 Non-Redemption with certain GigCapital5 stockholders ("Non-Redeeming Stockholders"), QT Imaging issued that number of shares that converted into 427,477 shares of the Company's common stock to the Non-Redeeming Stockholders.
-The issuance of these shares resulted in a transaction expense of \$1,508,994 recorded as selling, general and administrative expense within the condensed consolidated statement of operations during the three months ended March 31, 2024.
+The issuance of these shares resulted in a transaction expense of \$1,508,994 recorded as selling, general and administrative expense within the condensed consolidated statement of operations and comprehensive loss during the nine months ended September 30, 2024.
+No transaction expense related to this agreement was recorded during the three months ended September 30, 2024.